 Do you spend a lot of time worrying about things that may or may not occur?
-If you are a chronic worrier, it seems natural, almost like a good luck charm, to anticipate the worst.
+If you may be over worrying or potentially suffering from chronic worrying, it seems natural, almost like a good luck charm, to anticipate the worst.
 But this thought process doesn’t give you any more control over the outcome.
-As an alternative, try these five techniques to help re-frame and get a handle on distressing situations.
+As an alternative, try these five techniques to help learn how to overcome worry get a handle on distressing situations.

 1. Assess the Odds of a Negative Event

 Experts have studied how worry and fear predict actual results.
 It turns out that 85% of what we worry about never happens.
 So, the worst-case scenarios you focus on are a waste of energy.
 A more productive approach is to review the situation and ask yourself how likely is that negative event REALLY going to happen.
 If the odds are >50%, then identify one action you can take to control the situation.
 If odds are <50%, then accept that you’ll have to wait it out and move on.